5 Ways to Naturally Improve Insulin Sensitivity in Your Body

 A 2018 study discovered that early time-restricted eating increased insulin sensitivity.
 It also improved blood pressure and oxidative stress and lowered the desire to eat in the evening.

 Chronically high blood sugar levels can damage tissues and organs and lead to various health problems, such as type 2 diabetes.
 It also leads to low insulin sensitivity.
 By changing a few simple daily habits, you can naturally improve insulin sensitivity in your body.

 But changing habits can be hard.
 You know you want to make a change, but don’t know where to start.
 It all seems overwhelming.

 That’s where I come in.
-I know from experience.
+With what I know from experience.
 I spent years learning, researching, and testing.

 I want you to feel confident and capable.
 When you work with me, you receive one on one customized support.
 I help you make the transition from poor habits to extraordinary habits in a process that works and provides you with lasting results.

 Let’s start changing your habits and creating a healthy lifestyle for you.